Volume Backup & Restore

 Overview

-Navigate to “Project” → “Volumes” pick the volume you want to backup and choose Create Backup.
+1. Navigate to “Project” → “Volumes” pick the volume you want to backup and choose Create Backup

 Open-create-backup

-In the pop-up window, choose a name and a description for your backup and press Create Volume Backup.
+1. In the pop-up window, add a name and a description of your liking and press Create Volume Backup.

 Create-backup

-Navigate to “Project” → “Volumes” → “Backups” to see the status of the volume.
+1. Navigate to “Project” → “Volumes” → “Backups” to see the backup status.

 Status-create-backup

-Backup of a volume can be restored in two ways, one way is to create a new volume manually from the “Project” → “Volumes”, or to have the volume automatically created when restoring from the “Project” → “Volumes” → “Backups”.
+Restoring from backups can be done in two ways, one way is to create a new volume manually from the “Project” → “Volumes”, or to have the volume automatically created when restoring from the “Project” → “Volumes” → “Backups”.

 Beware: If option two is chosen, the Availability Zone and Size gets chosen automatically.
-This means that the volume might be added to a different Availability Zone than intended.
+This means that the volume might end up in a different Availability Zone than intended.

 Status-create-volume

-Choose a name and description for the new volume.
+1. Choose a name, description and size of your liking for the new volume.

 Beware: Volume Size has to be at minimum the size of the backup.
 The Volume also has to be in the same Availability Zone as the instance it will be attached too.